georgedouzas/sports-betting/doc/install.rst

 The package is released also in Anaconda Cloud platform::

-  conda install -c algowit sports-betting
+  conda install -c gdouzas sports-betting

 If you prefer, you can clone it and run the setup.py file.
 Use the following commands to get a copy from Github and install all dependencies::